skycoin/User-Manuals/Restoring Backup with an Existing Seed.md

 ***A Seed is a combination of 12 or 24 words which serves as the key to access your Skywallet.***

+**NOTE - You can only use the Seed of a Skywallet on another Skywallet and cannot use the Seed of a Desktop Wallet on a Skywallet.**

 To begin the restoration process follow these steps: